 Hiked around island in the morning, about 20 kms

-got lost in mountain side farm plots
+got lost in mountain side farm plotswondered through small villages

 Local gals chatting up the group trying to sell a random mixture of quality homemade goods